dazuma/toys/toys/docs/guide.md

 Normall it asks you for confirmation before downloading.
 To disable interactive confirmation, pass the `--yes` flag.

-A similar effect can of course be obtained simply by `gem install toys`.
+A similar effect can of course be obtained by running `gem install toys`.

+### Installing Tab Completion for Bash

+Toys provides basic tab completion for the bash shell.
+Currently, tool names and flags are auto-completed.
+The following command sets up tab completion in the current shell:

+    $(toys system bash-completion)

+Typically, you will want to include the above in your `.bashrc` or other bash initialization file.
+You may also run the following convenience command to add the appropriate lines to a `.bashrc` file:

+    toys system bash-completion --install /path/to/my/bashrc

+At this time, only bash is supported.

 ## Writing Your Own CLI Using Toys